Stanley Black & Decker (SWK)

 Stanley Black & Decker was profitable over the last five years but held back by its large cost base.
 Its average operating margin of 7.4% was weak for an industrials business.
 This result isn’t too surprising given its low gross margin as a starting point.

-Analyzing the trend in its profitability, Stanley Black & Decker’s operating margin decreased by 9.8 percentage points over the last five years.
+Looking at the trend in its profitability, Stanley Black & Decker’s operating margin decreased by 4.9 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Stanley Black & Decker’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 8. Earnings Per Share

 Diving into the nuances of Stanley Black & Decker’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Stanley Black & Decker’s operating margin declined by 9.8 percentage points over the last five years.
+As we mentioned earlier, Stanley Black & Decker’s operating margin was flat this quarter but declined by 4.9 percentage points over the last five years.
 This was the most relevant factor (aside from the revenue impact) behind its lower earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q3, Stanley Black & Decker reported adjusted EPS of $1.43, up from $1.22 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Stanley Black & Decker’s full-year EPS of $4.75 to grow 15.6%.
+In Q4, Stanley Black & Decker reported adjusted EPS of $1.41, down from $1.49 in the same quarter last year.
+Despite falling year on year, this print beat analysts’ estimates by 9.9%.
+Over the next 12 months, Wall Street expects Stanley Black & Decker’s full-year EPS of $4.67 to grow 19%.

 9. Cash Is King

-Stanley Black & Decker has shown poor cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 1.1%, lousy for an industrials business.
+Stanley Black & Decker broke even from a free cash flow perspective over the last five years, giving the company limited opportunities to return capital to shareholders.

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Stanley Black & Decker’s ROIC decreased by 3.4 percentage points annually over the last few years.
-Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.
+Unfortunately, Stanley Black & Decker’s ROIC has stayed the same over the last few years.
+If the company wants to become an investable business, it must improve its returns by generating more profitable growth.

 11. Balance Sheet Assessment

-12. Key Takeaways from Stanley Black & Decker’s Q3 Results
+12. Key Takeaways from Stanley Black & Decker’s Q4 Results

 It was good to see Stanley Black & Decker beat analysts’ EPS expectations this quarter.
-On the other hand, its revenue was just in line and full-year EPS guidance missed Wall Street’s estimates.
-Overall, this quarter could have been better.
-The stock traded down 2.8% to $64.49 immediately following the results.
+We were also happy its EBITDA outperformed Wall Street’s estimates.
+On the other hand, its full-year EPS guidance missed and its revenue fell short of Wall Street’s estimates.
+Overall, this was a softer quarter.
+The stock traded down 1.3% to $79.90 immediately after reporting.

 13. Is Now The Time To Buy Stanley Black & Decker?

-Stanley Black & Decker’s P/E ratio based on the next 12 months is 14.2x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are better stocks to buy right now.
+Stanley Black & Decker’s P/E ratio based on the next 12 months is 14.6x.
+While this valuation is fair, the upside isn’t great compared to the potential downside.
+There are better investments elsewhere.